Yosef Yozel Horwitz: Novardok yeshivas

-One year, Horwitz spent Rosh Hashana in Homel, Shabbat Shuvah in Kiev and Yom Kippur in Kharkov, cities which are very distant from one another.
+One year, The Alter spent Rosh Hashana in Homel, Shabbat Shuvah in Kiev and Yom Kippur in Kharkov, cities which are very distant from one another.

 Successors

-Horwitz had three sons-in-law: Rabbi Alter Shmeulevitz, Rabbi Isroel Yankef Lubchanski and Rabbi Avraham Yoffen.
+The Alter had three sons-in-law: Rabbi Yoffen, The Alter's main successor, was the head of the Novardok Yeshiva in Białystok.
+He later started a Bies Yosef Yeshiva in New York, and later moved to Eretz Yisroel.
+Rabbi Alter Shmeulevitz, Rabbi Isroel Yankef Lubchanski and Rabbi Avraham Yoffen.
 Rabbi Shmuelevitz was a renowned scholar and was a follower of the derech hapilpul.
-He was not a follower of Horwitz's way of musar.
-In the end, Rabbi Alter left Novardok and became the head of the yeshiva in Shchuchyn.
+He was not a follower of The Alter's way of musar.
+In the end, Rabbi Alter Shmeulevitz left Novardok and became the head of the yeshiva in Shchuchyn.
 Rabbi Lubchanski followed the direction of his father-in-law.
 He was the supervisor of the yeshiva in Baranovichi, "Ohel Torah", which followed the way of musar.
 In later years (from 1921), Rabbi Elchonon Wasserman was the head of the Yeshiva.
 Rabbi Zvi Hirsh Gutman was the principal till the last day of its existence.
 Rabbis Lubchanski and Gutman were killed by the Nazis together with the Jewish community of Baranovichi.
-Rabbi Yoffen was the head of the Novardok Yeshiva in Białystok.

 After the Holocaust

-With the exception of Gateshead Talmudical College which is officially called "Yeshivas Beis Yosef" of Gateshead, all Novardok yeshivas in Europe were wiped out during the Holocaust.
+With the exception of Gateshead Talmudical College which is officially called "Yeshivas Beis Yosef" of Gateshead, all the Novardok yeshivas in Europe were wiped out during the Holocaust.

 Rabbi Yoffen survived the Holocaust and came to the United States, where he established the Novardok Yeshiva.
 He also headed the Beit Yosif Yeshiva in Israel.

 Two branches of Novardok were founded in Jerusalem; one under the leadership of Rabbi Ben Zion Bruk and the other under the direction of Rabbis Shmuel and Eitan Jofen.
-Additional branches were started in New York City by various of Rabbi Avrom Jofen's children and grandchildren.
+Additional branches were started in New York City by various of Rabbi Avrom Yoffen's children and grandchildren.
 For instance, Rabbi Yechiel Perr of Far Rockaway, New York started Yeshivas Derech Ayson, a.k.a.
-Yeshiva of Far Rockaway, Rabbi Moshe Faskowitz of Queens, New York started Yeshiva Madregas Ha'Adam, and Rabbis Mordechai Jofen and Yisroel Zvi (Heshy) Nekritz started Yeshivas Beis Yosef of Brooklyn along with Rabbi Yaakov Drilman, a lifelong friend, and a talmid of Rav Yitzchak Hutner.
+Yeshiva of Far Rockaway, Rabbi Moshe Faskowitz of Queens, New York started Yeshiva Madregas Ha'Adam, and Rabbis Mordechai Yoffen and Yisroel Zvi (Heshy) Nekritz started Yeshivas Beis Yosef of Brooklyn along with Rabbi Yaakov Drilman, a lifelong friend, and a talmid of Rav Yitzchak Hutner.

 An additional network of Novardok Yeshivas was founded after the Holocaust in France by Rabbi Gershon Liebman (1905–1997).